dreamportdev/Osdev-Notes/Multiboot.md

 * EAX contains the magic number 0x36d76289
 * EBX contains the addres of multiboot header structure (to check)

-In order to pass this information to the kernel C function if the kernel will jump in 64bit mode, they have to be saved first where the C function can read them
+In order to pass this information to the kernel C main function if we are running in 64bit mode, they have to be saved first where they can be read by the C function.
-If you want to jump to 64 bits, then they must be saved  into edi and esi register:
+To do that they must be saved  into edi and esi register:

 ```asm
 mov edi, eax
 mov esi, ebx
 ```

-otherwise you just need them on the stack:
+otherwiseif you are in 32 bit mode, then you just need to place them on the stack:

 ```asm
 push ebx,
 push eax